ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 :py:class:`~ska_tango_testing.integration.TangoEventTracer`
 that permits you to:

-- subscribe to change events on Tango devices attributes,
+- subscribe to change events on Tango devices attributes;
-- automatically collect the events in background, and store them in a thread-safe way,
+- automatically collect the events in background, and store them in a thread-safe way;
-- query them, using a predicate to filter the events you are interested in and a timeout mechanism to eventually wait for them to happen if they are not already there,
+- query them, using a predicate to filter the events you are interested in and a timeout mechanism to eventually wait for them to happen if they are not already there;
 - make assertions over them, with the support of the assertion library `assertpy <https://assertpy.github.io/index.html>`_ and some additional assertions methods provided by